Measuring Agents in Production: Study Methodology

-We designed and conducted a survey for practitioners building AI agents, with a strong focus on the technical details of their systems.
-The survey covers system architecture, evaluation, deployment, and operational challenges through 47 questions (listed in full in Appendix~\ref{app:questionnaire_details_all}).
-To capture AI Agents as practitioners understand them, we invited respondents to describe systems they refer to as AI Agents or Agentic AI without imposing a prescriptive definition.

-To ensure relevance, we implemented the survey with dynamic branching logic in Qualtrics, where certain questions only appear based on previous responses.
-For example, the question about the realized benefits of using agents is only shown to respondents who confirmed they chose agentic over non-agentic solutions (O3.1.1 and O3.1 in Appendix~\ref{app:questions_additional}).
-This adaptive structure, combined with the optional nature of all questions, means each question receives a different number of responses.
-We report the specific sample size (N) for each result throughout Sections~\ref{sec:rq1}--\ref{sec:rq4} in figure captions.
-We asked participants to focus their responses on a single system if they contributed to more than one agent system (Acknowledgment~\ref{app:acks_2}).
-Full questionnaire details are available in Appendix~\ref{app:questionnaire_details_all}, including the branching logic in Figures~\ref{app:fig:questions_core_flow} and~\ref{app:fig:questions_additional_flow}.
+\textbf{Survey design.} We developed a 47-question survey to confirm our qualitative observations from our case studies and to understand agents deployment at scale and address our four research questions.
+We piloted the survey with agent development teams outside our study, iteratively refining questions based on feedback.
+We implemented the final survey with dynamic branching in Qualtrics, where subsequent questions adapt based on prior responses, allowing relevant deep-dives while maintaining completion rates.
+All questions were optional to respect participants' freedom to answer.
+Complete survey questions appear in \S\ref{app:questionnaire_details_all}.

-We distributed the survey through multiple channels to reach practitioners across the AI agent ecosystem: the Berkeley RDI Agentic AI Summit~\cite{BerkeleyRDI_AgenticAISummit_2025_misc}, the AI Alliance Agents-in-Production Meetup~\cite{AIAllianceMeetup_5Aug2025_misc}, the UC Berkeley Sky Retreat~\cite{SkyComputingRetreatsCamps}, and professional networks including LinkedIn, Discord, and X. We release the survey on July 28, 2025, with data collection for this paper ending October 29, 2025.
+\textbf{Distribution and collection.} We distributed the validated survey through the Berkeley RDI Agentic AI Summit~\cite{BerkeleyRDI_AgenticAISummit_2025_misc}, the AI Alliance Agents-in-Production Meetup~\cite{AIAllianceMeetup_5Aug2025_misc}, the UC Berkeley Agentic AI MOOC~\cite{BerkeleyRDI_AgenticAI_F25_2025_misc}, and professional networks (LinkedIn, Discord, X) from July 28 to October 29, 2025, targeting practitioners who build agent systems.
+We received 306 valid responses from practitioners across diverse technical roles (Figure~\ref{fig:respondant_role}) and 26 application domains (Figure~\ref{fig:domains}).

-We received \numresponse/ valid responses.
-294 participants indicated that they have directly contributed to the building and designing of at least one agent system.
-Our survey respondents are predominantly technical professionals such as software and machine learning engineers (Figure~\ref{fig:respondant_role}).
-Among 111 respondents who reported their system's deployment stage, 82\% indicated their systems are in production or pilot phases (Figure~\ref{fig:n5_cq_deployment_stages}), demonstrating rapid transition from experimental prototypes to real-world deployments.